 So, when I decided to take a road trip to France this year, there was only one thing on my mind: where was A Breath of French Air filmed?
 I had a rough idea of where the show had been filmed on the coast in Brittany so I booked a lovely little Airbnb in the area and set off to see what I could find.

-In preparation, I rewatched my DVD of the episode countless times and I photographed some of the scenes on my TV, so please excuse the wonky reference shots in this blog post – these were just for me to refer to while I was searching for locations around the coast, but I thought you’d find it interesting to see the comparison of the TV show and the real-life location.
+In preparation, I rewatched my DVD of the episode countless times and I photographed some of the scenes on my TV, so please excuse the wonky reference shots in this blog post – these were just for me to refer to while I was searching for locations during my trip to Brittany, but I thought you’d find it interesting to see the comparison of the TV show and the real-life location.

 This photo is taken looking back towards the Plage de Saint-Lunaire from the Pointe du Décollé.